learn-co-curriculum/phase-0-getting-code-with-git/README.md

 It's like saying "Hey, can I have the Louvre's version of _The Mona Lisa_?"
-The Louvre would say, "No." If you were to create a perfect online duplicate by _forking_ it from `louvre/mona_lisa` to `your-name/mona_lisa`, and then were to clone from _that_ remote repository, then the Louvre can keep their copy and you can update your copy as you choose.
+The Louvre would say, "No." If you were to create a perfect online duplicate by _forking_ it from `louvre/mona_lisa` to `your-name/mona_lisa`, and then were to clone from _that_ remote repository, then the Louvre can keep the original and you can update your copy as you choose.

 ![Fork Button](http://readme-pics.s3.amazonaws.com/fork_button.jpg)

-Let's try a _fork_ and _clone_ workflow.
+Let's review the _fork_ and _clone_ workflow.

 Click the GitHub **Octocat** icon at the top of this page:

 ![GitHub Octocat Icon](https://curriculum-content.s3.amazonaws.com/git-logo-gray.png)

 This will bring you to the "learn-co-curriculum" version of this lesson.
 Click the 'Fork' button in the upper right corner of the page.
-You will be prompted to choose where the repository should be forked to, so go ahead and choose your account.
+If you are prompted to choose where the repository should be forked to, go ahead and choose your account.
 GitHub will take a few moments to create the fork, then navigate to your copy of the repository.

-If all has gone well, you will see your username at the top of the page, followed by a `/` and the name of the repository, along with a link just below to the original repository.
+If all has gone well, you will see your username at the top of the page, followed by a `/` and the name of the repository.
+There will also be a link to the original repository.
 ([More on forking in the GitHub docs](https://help.github.com/enterprise/2.2/user/articles/fork-a-repo/).)

-The important take away is to **not** misuse the words "fork" and "clone" when speaking with other Git users.
+The important takeaway is **not** to misuse the words "fork" and "clone" when speaking with other Git users.
 To get a local copy: **clone**; to make an online copy of a repository to your personal organization so that you have the ability to update its `master` (or `main`) branch, **fork**.